Confidence and "O" Courses from MarineParents.com and RecruitParents.com

 Above information found on the Parris Island web site, July, 2009.

-Marine Corps Recruit Depot San Diego - Recruits of Lima Company, 3rd Recruit Training Battalion, make their way up to the first obstacle during the Obstacle Course II event aboard Marine Corps Recruit Depot San Diego, Nov.
-20. After recruits went through the course, they had to run back to the beginning to execute the course again.
+Recruits make their way up to the first obstacle during the Obstacle Course II event aboard Marine Corps Recruit Depot San Diego, November 20, 2014.